openml/docs/docs/Website.md

 pip install dash
 ```

-## Building and running

-The source code for the OpenML website can be found on [GitHub](https://github.com/openml/openml.org)
+Download or clone the source code for the OpenML website from [GitHub](https://github.com/openml/openml.org)
 Install the necessary components by running this in the home folder (with the `package.json` file):

 ``` python
 npm install
 ```

+## Building and running

 Do a production build of the frontend by going to `server/src/client/app` and running